Omega-3 fatty acids

 - Crab (fresh)

-Shark, swordfish and marlin should be avoided in pregnancy and before getting pregnant because they may contain mercury that's damaging to growing babies.
+Shark, swordfish and marlin should be avoided in pregnancy and before getting pregnant because they may contain mercury and toxic polychlorobiphenyls (PCBs) that need to be avoided in pregnancy.

-Some white fish also contains omega 3, including:
+Some white fish also contains omega 3, but in much smaller quantities.
+These include:

 - Dover sole